Skip to main content

 Why:

-Until now, CTC’s monthly Ubuntu Days have been the only community-wide effort to take responsibility for environmental quality.
-The waste management contract is a sustainable solution to the city’s sanitation issues.
-From a health perspective, food and waste attracts pests and vermin, which can lead to the spread of disease in the community.
-Mosquitoes breed in anything that can hold water, like the inside of an old car tires or empty bottles.
+Before the start of the Waste Management Program, the only community-wide effort to take environmental responsibility was CTC's monthly Ubuntu Day.
+Obtaining the waste management contract has created a more sustainable solution for the city's sanitation issues.
+From a health perspective, food and waste attract pests and vermin, which can lead to the spread of disease in the community.
+Mosquitoes breed in anything that can hold water, like the inside of an old car tire or empty bottles.
 People can get diseases like tetanus and leptospirosis if they cut or scratch themselves on pieces of metal, nails or glass.
-Organized waste management will lead to improved community appearance and quality of life for residents.
-This is a great opportunity for the local community to see CTC making measurable change.
+Organized waste management will lead to an improved community appearance and quality of life for residents.
+This is a great opportunity for the local community to see CTC making a measurable change.

 How:

-• CTC is currently also introducing basic composting techniques to community members.
+• CTC is currently beginning to introduce basic composting techniques to community members.

-• Every home and business in Maai Mahiu has a reusable trash container.
+• Every home and business registered in the program is provided with a reusable trash bag.

 What's Next: